-and who are authorized consent for medical care The persons with whom my child now lives as their authorized care-giver and who are authorized by me to receive medical information and to give consent for medical care and medication administration to my child are They reside at
+A. The persons with whom my child now lives as their authorized care and who are authorized by me to receive medical information and to consent for medical care and medication administration to my child.

+They reside at

-Their phone number is ir phone number is By our signatures below, I
+Their phone number is By our signatures below, I

 hereby consent to the delegation of

-responsibility described i nere.
+responsibility described he ere.

 Parent/Guardian Date

 Authorized Care-Giver Date